singer-io/getting-started/BEST_PRACTICES.md

 of tables.
 It would be inconvenient if the Tap emitted all columns for all tables.

-To address this, we recommend allowing a Tap to produce a document containing the _discovered streams_ for its data source, and allowing it to also accept _annotated streams_ that indicate which streams and properties to sync.
-The general process is:
+To address this, we recommend extending the Tap to use a document called a _catalog_.
+A _catalog_ is a mechanism for a Tap to indicate what streams it makes available, and for the user to select certain streams and properties within those streams.

-1. Run the Tap in discovery mode and save the _discovered streams_ to a JSON file.
-2. Edit the discovered streams JSON file to do things like:
-    * Mark certain streams and properties as _selected_
-    * Change the names of some streams if necessary The resulting document is called the _annotated streams_.
-3. Run the Tap in sync mode, providing the _annotated streams_.
+A Tap that supports a catalog should provide two additional options:

+* `--discover` - indicates that the Tap should not sync data, but should just write its catalog to stdout.

+* `--catalog CATALOG` - the Tap should sync data, based on the selections made in the provided CATALOG file.

-### Singer JSON Schema
+### JSON Schema Extensions

-For the purposes of stream and property selection, we extend JSON schema as follows.
+For the purposes of stream and property selection, we extend JSON schema by adding two additional properties:

-A Singer JSON Schema may have the following additional properties:

 * `inclusion`: Either "available", "automatic", or "unsupported".

-  "available" means that the field is available for selection, and that the Tap will only emit values for that field if it is marked with `"selected": true`. "automatic" means that the Tap may emit values for the field, but it is not up to the user to select it. "unsupported" means that the field exists in the source data but the Tap is unable to provide it.
+    * "available" means that the field is available for selection, and that the Tap will only emit values for that field if it is marked with `"selected": true`.
+    * "automatic" means that the Tap may emit values for the field, but it is not up to the user to select it. "unsupported" means that the field exists in the source data but the Tap is unable to provide it.
     * `selected`: Either true or false. true indicates that the field should be included, false indicates it should not.
-In most cases the discovery output will

 Note that JSON Schema has a recursive structure, and that the `inclusion` and `selected` properties may appear on any Schema node.
 For the top-level